What should I do if I miss my offer?

 What are college parents?

-When you’ve confirmed your place after results day, you will be given two or three college mums who are in the year above you, and it’s normally organised so that where possible one of them will do your subject.
-They’ll be in contact with you before term begins so you can ask them all sorts of questions and it also means you’ll already have someone you know at Newnham when you come to moving in.
-During the first week of term you’ll probably have a ‘family night’ where you get to spend some time with your college parents and siblings.
+When you’ve confirmed your place after results day, you will be given two or three college mums who are in the year above you, and it’s normally organized so that where possible one of them will do your subject.
+They’ll be in contact with you before the term begins so you can ask them all sorts of questions and it also means you’ll already have someone you know at Newnham when you come to moving in.
+During the first week of term, you’ll probably have a ‘family night’ where you get to spend some time with your college parents and siblings.